 Yes, there are restrictions for consultants and individual contractors to be eligible to apply for or be appointed to certain UN posts within six months of the end their current or most recent service.
 The Contracts Team can provide more details if necessary.

 Once the vendor’s details are registered in the financial system, the contract will be issued with the agreed Terms of Reference.
 The work should not be undertaken before the contract is signed.
-The contract will be emailed to the contract holder, who will be requested to return both a scanned copy of the signed contract, and the original by mail.
+The contract will be emailed to the contract holder, who will be requested to return a scanned copy of the signed contract.
 UNU-WIDER is not able to make payments under unsigned contracts.

 The due dates for deliverables are subject to the project’s needs.
 Extensions can be approved by UNU-WIDER in exceptional cases.